Skip to main content

 Pregnancy and Hypertension

-Hypertension is the most common medical issue encountered during pregnancy, complicating 2-3% of pregnancies.
-This percentage has been increasing in certain populations.
-Read more here Hypertension or high blood pressure refers to the amount of force exerted by the blood against the walls of the arteries.
-A person's blood pressure is considered high when the readings are greater than 140 mm Hg systolic (the top number in the blood pressure reading which shows the force…
+Hypertension is the most common medical issue encountered during pregnancy, complicating over 10-15% of pregnancies.
+Read more to understand how to prevent and manage high blood pressure during pregnancy, especially pre-eclampsia.
+Hypertension or high blood pressure refers to the amount of force exerted by the blood against the walls of the arteries.
+A person's blood pressure is considered high when the readings are greater than 140 mm Hg systolic (the top number in the…

 • Yoga Urdhwahastottansana - Hypertension, Respiratory